-- 2. Inspection of these details to establish a representative initial flaw size, a0, to be used in a fatigue crack propagation analysis. - 3.
-Determination of a representative fracture toughness value of the steel plates used in the details under study.
+- 1) Identification of specific details where cracks occur and selection of a stress intensity factor, K_I , that describes the stress field at that detail. - 2) Inspection of these details to establish a representative initial flaw size, a, to be used in a fatigue crack propagation analysis. - 3) Determination of a representative fracture toughness value of the steel plates used in the details under study.
 By knowing the maximum stress to which these details will be loaded, the critical crack size can be estimated.
 The critical crack length is the length that a crack must reach before the crack can propagate in a brittle fashion.
-This length depends on material toughness and applied stress level so it is not a material property. - 4.
-Use of histograms to estimate the equivalent rootmean square stress range, $\Delta \sigma{RMS}$, to which the ship is subjected to for a specific loading season.
-This $\Delta \sigma{RMS}$ value can be used in existing crack propagation equations to estimate the number of cycles of loading (N_P) it takes a crack to grow from the initial crack size, a_0 , to the final or critical crack size, a{CR} . - 5.
-On the basis of this estimate of the crack propagation life (N_P) , establish reasonable inspection intervals for safe and reliable service.
+This length depends on material toughness and applied stress level so it is not a material property. - 4) Use of histograms to estimate the equivalent root-mean square stress range, $\Delta\sigma{\rm RMS}$, to which the ship is subjected to for a specific loading season.
+This $\Delta\sigma{\rm RMS}$ value can be used in existing crack propagation equations to estimate the number of cycles of loading (N_P) it takes a crack to grow from the initial crack size, a{o} , to the final or critical crack size, a{cR} . - 5) On the basis of this estimate of the crack propagation life (N_p) , establish reasonable inspection intervals for safe and reliable service.